plicease-legacy/Alien-Libarchive2/README.md

 operating system, otherwise it will download it from the Internet, build and install it.

-If you set the environment variable ALIEN\_LIBARCHIVE to 'share', this distribution will ignore any system libarchive found, and build from source instead.
+If you set the environment variable `ALIEN_LIBARCHIVE` to 'share', this distribution will ignore any system libarchive found, and build from source instead.
 This may be desirable if your operating system comes with a very old version of libarchive and an upgrade path for the system libarchive is not possible.

+For partial compatibility with [Alien::Base](https://metacpan.org/pod/Alien::Base), this distribution will also honor the `ALIEN_FORCE` environment variable.
+Setting `ALIEN_BASE` to a true value is the same as setting `ALIEN_LIBARCHIVE` to 'share'.

 ## Requirements